-This toolkit is intended to help anyone with employees in Washington know your responsibilities as an employer under Paid Leave and WA Cares Fund.
+This toolkit is intended to help anyone with employees in Washington know their responsibilities as an employer under Paid Leave and WA Cares.
 We update this toolkit periodically.
 Check for updates at paidleave.wa.gov to make sure you have the most current version.

-What do employers need to do?
+What employers need to do

-- Understand which employees are included under the Paid Leave and WA Cares Fund programs. - Withhold Paid Leave and WA Cares Fund premiums from employee paychecks. - Create/maintain an employer account for quarterly reporting and payments. - File quarterly wage reports. - o Pay premiums quarterly for each program. - Provide information about Paid Leave and WA Cares Fund to your employees.
+- Understand which employees are included under the Paid Leave and WA Cares programs. - · Withhold Paid Leave and WA Cares premiums from employee paychecks. - Create/maintain an employer account for quarterly reporting and payments. - o File quarterly wage reports. - o Pay premiums quarterly for each program. - · Provide information about Paid Leave and WA Cares to your employees.